rocky-linux/academy/decks/rocky_styles.md

 <i class="fa-brands fa-linux fa-4x"></i>
 ```

-Awesome Fonts provides through its CSS the insertion, sizing and styling of the glyph.
+Awesome Fonts provides through its CSS classes the insertion, sizing and styling of the glyph.

 </div>